-VOXX INTERNATIONAL CORPORATION Withhold For All To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the

-THIS PROXY IS SOLICTED BY THE BOARD OF DIRECTORS All Except number(s) of the nominee(s) on the line below.

-Vote on Directors

-ELECTION OF DIRECTORS.
-To elect our board of five directors 0 0 0
+1. ELECTION OF DIRECTORS.
+To elect our board of four directors 0 0 0

 Nominees:

 Class B Shareholders vote:

 01) John J. Shalam

 02) Patrick M. Lavelle

 03) Charles M. Stoehr

 04) Ari M. Shalam

-05) Fred S. Klipsch

-THE BOARD OF DIRECTORS RECOMMENDS YOU VOTE FOR THE FOLLOWING PROPOSALS: For Against Abstain
+THE BOARD OF DIRECTORS RECOMMENDS YOU VOTE FOR THE FOLLOW VING PROPO SALS: For Against Abstain

-^{2.} To ratify the appointment of Grant Thornton LLP as the Company's independent registered public accounting firm for the fiscal year ending February 29, 2016; 0 0 0
+2. To ratify the appointment of Grant Thornton LLP as the Company's independent regis stered public ac counting firm or the fisca l year ending F ebruary 28, 201 7; 0 0 0

-NOTE: Such other business as may properly come before the meeting or any adjournment thereof.
+NOTE: Such other business as may properly come before the meeting or any adjourn ment thereof.